Erna P. Harris: Career

 Unable to find employment, Harris borrowed $25 from a friend and started her own newspaper, The Kansas Journal.
 One of the few Black press publications in the area, the weekly paper focused on issues in the community.
-For over three years, she built subscriptions from over 500 readers but an editorial opposing the draft, written in 1939, caused her to lose many of her advertisers and the paper folded.
+For over three years, she built subscriptions from over 500 readers but an editorial opposing the draft, written in 1939, caused her to lose many of her advertisers and the paper closed.
 She moved to California and began working as an editor for the Los Angeles Tribune.
 The paper, which predominantly served LA's Black community, was known for its coverage confronting racism.
 She wrote feature articles and had a syndicated column, "Reflections in a Crackt Mirror" that was distributed to other markets.

 Harris wrote columns over the duration of World War II against Japanese-American internments, equating the government's actions as an official sanction of prejudice and warning that such discrimination could spread to other communities like Jews, Mexican Americans, and other Asians.
 She also wrote about the policies of segregating blood in use by the American Red Cross, staunchly supported open-immigration policies to assist people fleeing Nazi persecution, and opposed development of nuclear weapons.
 Her articles brought her under attack by Westbrook Pegler, a fellow journalist, and to the attention of the FBI, who tapped the newspaper's phone and examined her mail.
 Regardless of the opposition to her positions, Harris spoke out against investigations by the House Un-American Activities Committee and McCarthyism.

 After eight years in Los Angeles, Harris moved to Seattle, Washington, and lived there for several years, continuing her journalism career.
 Along with Dorothy Fisk, she published Bias, a journal advocating peace and cooperation.
 In 1952, she moved to Berkeley where she operated a duplication and printing shop until her retirement.